 |Reset period||Revised every 6-12 months||Revised every 3 months||If repo rates fall, your EMIs will become smaller and you may be able to save more on interest payments in the case of RLLR.|

 |Transmission rate||Take a long time to change||Change quickly||MCLR-dependent loan schemes are more stable.|

 Now it’s your turn

-By this time, you know all about MCLR and what is RLLR rate, and you have all the information, you need to make a choice.
+By this time, you know MCLR full form, RLLR full form, how they work, and how they impact you.
+Now, you have all the information, and you need to make a choice.
 But if you’re still over the edge, speak with your lender about both options.
 Oftentimes, you might find MCLR loan rates and repo linked lending rates stack up differently depending on your lender and whether you are a first-time or a recurrent borrower.